Fire destroys the Sable Ranch, where many movies and TV shows were shot

-Also lost to the fire was the Sable Ranch, where many movies and television shows were shot.
-Productions that used the ranch included "The A Team," "Invisible Man" starring Chevy Chase, "Terror From Above" and "Robin Hood: Men in Tights," according to the ranch website.
+The fire also burned parts of the Sable Ranch, where many movies and TV shows were shot, reducing film sets to charred piles of burnt wood and metal.
+Productions that used the ranch included “The A Team,” “Invisible Man” with Chevy Chase,” “Terror From Above” and “Robin Hood: Men in Tights,” according to the ranch website.

 Burned body found